Teaching Nursing

 About the Teaching Nursing Certificate Program

-The Certificate in Teaching Nursing is designed for nurses who are seeking to enhance their teaching pedagogy/skills and also for those who are seeking an academic career in teaching nursing.
+The Certificate in Teaching Nursing is designed for nurses who are seeking to enhance their teaching pedagogy and skills and for those who are seeking an academic career in teaching nursing.

-1. Apply approaches to assess learning needs/style/motivation of the learner
+1. Apply evidence-based approaches to assess the learning needs, style, and motivation of the learner.

 2. Demonstrate knowledge of curriculum planning, design, and evaluation

-3. Examine the legal and ethical responsibilities of educators
+3. Examine the legal and ethical responsibilities of nurse educators

 4. Apply selected learning theories and teaching strategies in academic and clinical practice settings